 Consider Adjacent Properties

-Be aware of the impacts that modifications to the coast may have on coastal processes like sediment transport and wave dynamics.
-Some coastal modifications may increase erosion at adjacent properties.
+Weigh the impacts that modifications to the coast may have on coastal processes like sediment transport and wave dynamics

-Plan together with neighbors and communities when possible to coordinate actions and balance the risks of different stakeholder groups.
+Coordinate actions with neighbors and within communities while balancing the risks to different stakeholder groups.

 Adjust Management Strategies

-Make structured and iterative management decisions while constantly monitoring and assessing current and alternative strategies.
+Adjust management decisions based on regular monitoring and assessments of current and alternative strategies.

 Maintain Coastal Protection Structures

-Periodic inspections and maintenance of coastal protection structures is imperative to ensure the function and the ability to adapt to changing conditions.
+Conduct periodic inspections and maintenance of coastal protection structures to ensure their function and ability to adapt to changing conditions.

 Environmental and Climate Justice Issues

-A number of low-lying coastal areas vulnerable to flooding in Wisconsin are home to socially vulnerable populations.
-Environmental justice should be considered when addressing coastal flooding and local residents and community groups should be engaged to move towards equitable solutions to flooding.
+Several low-lying coastal areas vulnerable to flooding in Wisconsin are home to socially vulnerable populations.
+Environmental justice should be considered when addressing coastal flooding and residents and community groups should be engaged to move towards equitable solutions to flooding.

 Stories